 As part of this series, we offer one-hour webinars on topics in scientific software development and high-performance computing, approximately once a month.
-Participation is free and open to the public, but registration is required for each event.
-The next webinar in the series is titled “Scientific Software Development with Eclipse”, and will be presented by Gregory Watson of ORNL.
-The webinar will take place on Wednesday, March 21, 2018 at 1:00 pm ET.
+The next webinar is titled Quantitatively Assessing Performance Portability with Roofline, and will be presented by John Pennycook (Intel), Charlene Yang (Lawrence Berkeley National Laboratory) and Jack Deslippe (Lawrence Berkeley National Laboratory).
+The webinar will take place on Wednesday, January 23, 2019 at 1:00 pm ET.